msubhan9803/slasher-frontend/README.md

 `set -o allexport && source ./deploy-cloudflare/.env.deploy/prod && npm run build && npx cap sync android && npx cap run android`

-**Running capacitor app with backend server connected for development with live reload**
+**Running capacitor app with backend server connected for development with live reload:**

 Note: You need to get your local ip address of your machine, usually it looks like `192.168.18.5` (we will consider this ip for our example in below steps so you **must use your own ip address**).